“It’s common to experience sleep disturbance

 What is Restless Legs Syndrome (RLS)?

-In Symptoms & Diagnosis: How Do I Know If I Have RLS? the (United States) Restless Legs Syndrome Foundation elaborate on:
+In Diagnosis & Treatment: You Are Not Alone – How Do I Know If I Have RLS? the (United States) Restless Legs Syndrome Foundation elaborate on:

 Where may I find a RLS Symptom Diary?